 Remember the hair intervention I talked about earlier this year?
-Well, in addition to letting my hair grow all willy nilly, I also haven’t colored my hair since February.
+Well, besides letting my hair grow all willy-nilly, I also haven’t colored my hair since February.
 I am apparently becoming a hippie.
 I don’t know what the hell happened.
-I think the mentality is, I am not leaving the house until the summer/fall of 2021, so who the hell cares what I look like.
+I think the mentality is; I am not leaving the house until the summer/fall of 2021, so who the hell cares what I look like.

-So I am in need of a really good babushka of some sort to cover my entire head.
+So I need a superb babushka of some sort to cover my entire head.
 Like a bandana or a wrap that I can put around my head without looking like a fortune teller.
 Like a cool hippie from the sixties who smells of patchouli and knows where to get the good weed.

 Here’s what the Gilmore Girls house would look like today (I’m not sure I like it, personally)

-Another good series is The Playbook which isn’t all about sports but if you like sports, you might like it.
+Another excellent series is The Playbook which isn’t all about sports, but if you like sports, you might like it.